-The region of Alsace is a narrow stretch of vineyards running north-south at the base of and nestled into the eastern foothills of the Vosges Mountains.
+Alsace’s region is a narrow stretch of vineyards running north-south at the base of and nestled into the eastern foothills of the Vosges Mountains.
 These, along with the Rhine just to the east of the Vignoble, provide the region’s dry climate for such northern latitude.
 Sunshine hours are high during the growing season, and rainfall low.
 The vineyard area stretches west of Strasbourg in the north to Mulhouse in the south, with the heart of the region centered around the town of Colmar.
 This is where the greatest concentration of top villages and vineyards sites, particularly Grand Crus, are to be found.
 In some respects, the region resembles the Cote d’Or in Burgundy, as the finest sites are on the slopes of the Vosges, with well-drained, meager soils.

 However, unlike Burgundy, Alsace is a dream of simplicity in terms of classifications.
 The generic appellation of the region is Alsace AC.
 The vast majority of wine is labeled by its grape variety.
 There is an ongoing debate about the importance of the varieties themselves, as opposed to site and terroir, in determining style.
-In some ways thinking here is closer to the New World than Old.
+In some ways thinking here is closer to the New World than old.
 In addition to the generic Alsace appellation, 50 Grand Cru sites were established in 1983.
-Wines produced from these are classified Alsace Grand Cru AC.
+Wines produced from these are classified as Alsace Grand Cru AC.
 And that is as complex as it gets.
 Most of these sites can be found in the heart of the Haut Rhin and were created to pinpoint the best vineyards.

 Some of the region’s most celebrated wines are the late-harvested wines.
 Vendage Tardive (VT) and Selection de Grains Nobles (SGN).
 Being made from late-harvested grapes, these are generally sweet styles.
 The best are very well balanced with remarkable depth.
 The final style is Cremant d’Alsace AC.
 These sparkling wines made using the traditional method and are mostly produced from Pinot Blanc and Riesling, although other varieties are also permitted.
 The best examples have remarkable depth and structure – very moreish.